fieldtrip/website/reference/ft_singleplotER.md

  FT_CONNECTIVITYANALYSIS.

- The configuration can have the following parameters: cfg.parameter     = field to be plotted on y-axis (default depends on data.dimord)
+ The configuration can have the following parameters: cfg.parameter     = field to be plotted on y-axis, for example 'avg', 'powspctrm' or 'cohspctrm' (default is automatic) cfg.maskparameter = field in the first dataset to be used for masking of data; this is not supported when
-                       'avg', 'powspctrm' or 'cohspctrm' cfg.maskparameter = field in the first dataset to be used for masking of data (not possible for mean over multiple channels, or when input contains multiple subjects or trials) cfg.maskstyle     = style used for masking of data, 'box', 'thickness' or 'saturation' (default = 'box') cfg.maskfacealpha = mask transparency value between 0 and 1 cfg.xlim          = 'maxmin' or [xmin xmax] (default = 'maxmin') cfg.ylim          = 'maxmin', 'maxabs', 'zeromax', 'minzero', or [ymin ymax] (default = 'maxmin') cfg.channel       = nx1 cell-array with selection of channels (default = 'all') see ft_channelselection for details cfg.title         = string, title of plot cfg.showlegend    = 'yes' or 'no', show the legend with the colors (default = 'no') cfg.refchannel    = name of reference channel for visualising connectivity, can be 'gui'
+                       computing the mean over multiple channels, or when giving multiple input datasets (default = []) cfg.maskstyle     = style used for masking of data, 'box', 'thickness' or 'saturation' (default = 'box') cfg.maskfacealpha = mask transparency value between 0 and 1 cfg.xlim          = 'maxmin' or [xmin xmax] (default = 'maxmin') cfg.ylim          = 'maxmin', 'maxabs', 'zeromax', 'minzero', or [ymin ymax] (default = 'maxmin') cfg.channel       = Nx1 cell-array with selection of channels (default = 'all'), see FT_CHANNELSELECTION for details cfg.title         = string, title of plot cfg.showlegend    = 'yes' or 'no', show the legend with the colors (default = 'no') cfg.refchannel    = name of reference channel for visualising connectivity, can be 'gui'